-Austin’s practice focuses on commercial litigation and insolvency, specialising in insurance, product liability, property damage and insolvency.
+Austin’s practice focuses on commercial litigation and insolvency, specialising in construction, insurance, product liability, and property damage.
 He also has experience in cross-border arbitration and travel law.

-He is instructed in a range of disputes including the Kenya Emergency Group Litigation and Redbourn Group v Fairgate Group EWHC 658 (TCC), successfully resisting a claim for the lost chance to earn fees in a development contract (led by Andrew Miller QC).
+He has been instructed in a range of disputes including the Kenya Emergency Group Litigation and Redbourn Group v Fairgate Group EWHC 658 (TCC), successfully resisting a claim for the lost chance to earn fees in a development contract (led by Andrew Miller QC).
 Austin worked with the GLD in SPL v DEFRA, a claim for over £50 million in Francovich damages for denial of payments under the EU Common Agricultural Policy, and he is currently instructed in the Dame Linda Dobbs Review into the Lloyds Banking Group.
 He has a keen interest in repudiatory breach and loss-of-chance issues in construction disputes.

 Prior to joining Chambers, Austin read Law at Trinity Hall, Cambridge, where he was elected President of the Cambridge Union Society.
 His LLM dissertation, examining the enforcement of arbitration awards tainted by foreign illegality, was among the top in his year at LSE.
 While studying international arbitration and public international law, Austin competed in the Jessup International Law Moot and the Vis International Commercial Arbitration Moot.
-Austin has since taught himself New York law and passed the New York Bar Exam.
+Austin has since taught himself New York law and is currently awaiting admission to the New York State Bar.

-On behalf of the claimant following the breakdown of a waste disposal facility construction contract, Austin drafted pleadings and provided advice leading to a swift and generous pre-issue settlement.
+Acting recently on behalf of the claimant following the breakdown of a waste disposal facility construction contract, Austin drafted pleadings and provided advice leading to a swift and generous pre-issue settlement.
 He has also prepared the successful application for an expedited trial in a case involving alleged breaches of an SPA and funds held in a time-limited escrow account following the sale of a pharmaceutical company: Takeda Pharmaceutical v Fougera Sweden Holding 2 EWHC 1402 (Ch).

 Austin taught himself New York law and passed the New York State Bar Exam and Multistate Professional Responsibility Exam.
-He intends to complete his qualification as a New York State attorney by the end of 2018.
+He has completed his qualifications and is currently awaiting admission to the New York State Bar.

-Austin regularly appears in a range of trials and interim hearings in personal injury cases.
+Austin regularly appears in a range of trials, interim hearings, and appeals in personal injury cases.
 He is also often instructed to settle pleadings and advise in conference.
 He has particular experience in navigating costs in QOCS cases.

-He is currently instructed by the UK Foreign and Commonwealth Office to assist with the Kenya Emergency Group Litigation (Kimathi & Others v Foreign & Commonwealth Office), a case involving over 40,000 claimants alleging personal injuries arising out of the Mau Mau uprising in Kenya during the 1950s.
+He was instructed by the UK Foreign and Commonwealth Office to assist with the Kenya Emergency Group Litigation (Kimathi & Others v Foreign & Commonwealth Office), a case involving over 40,000 claimants alleging personal injuries arising out of the Mau Mau uprising in Kenya during the 1950s.